 With its blend of culture and beautiful places to relax and play outdoors, Madrid has plenty to offer those who want to soak up local culture.
 Just few days in the city provides families with opportunities to learn about art and participate in both creative and athletic activities together.

 Best Things To Do in Madrid with Kids

 One of Madrid’s most popular destinations for outdoor fun is Retiro Park.
 Right in the center of the city, its 350 acres contain some 15,000 trees.
 The park features a lake with rowing boats for hire, and, along its shores, plenty of street entertainers will captivate your child’s attention.
-On the weekends you will enjoy puppet shows, face-painting, magic shows, and balloon sellers.
-The locals love this park, too, so plenty of enthusiastic parents travel from all over Madrid by subway carrying their kids’ bikes and other sports equipment, making the Retiro Metro stop pretty crowded on Sunday mornings.
+On the weekends you can enjoy puppet shows, face painting, magic shows and balloon sellers.
+The locals love this park too, so enthusiastic parents travel from all over Madrid by subway carrying their kids’ bikes and other sports equipment, making the Retiro Metro stop pretty crowded on Sunday mornings.

 Lake Near Crystal Palace

 A nice alternative to the sometimes crowded central lake is the smaller lake near the Crystal Palace, where you can feed the ducks, black swans and fish.
 The walk from the central lake to the statue of the Fallen Angel is a pleasure in the heat of the summer — the shaded path is truly relaxing, and it is bike-friendly.